Creeeeger/Tensorflow_ObjD/README.md

 - Detect what is on images

-- Train your own models
+- Train / Create your own models

+- Generate images with stable diffusion for training models